-Here at Research and Innovation Clinical Trials Unit in Southampton, we conduct research into many areas of mental and physical health.
+Here at the Research and Innovation Clinical Trials Unit in Southampton, we conduct research into many areas of mental and physical health.
 These have included, but have not been limited to, research into psychosis, diabetes, cardiac conditions, depression, stroke, anxiety and long term neurological conditions.

 At the Memory Assessment and Research Centre (MARC) we conduct research into memory disorders including Mild Cognitive Impairment, Alzheimer's Disease and Lewy Body Dementia.